nayakmohit2580/Data-Science-Project/README.md

-# Effects of Weather on Energy Consumption in New York City
+# Effect of Weather on Energy Consumption in New York City